Optical characterization of wavelength-shifting and scintillating-wavelength-shifting fibers: Conclusion

 Tests with a EJ-160II fiber immersed in water show a reduction in the overall light intensity and suppression of the short attenuation component ($I_{\text{short}}$), consistent with reduced refractive index contrast between the fiber cladding and the surrounding medium.

-Future work includes extending these measurements to additional fiber variants that are currently in development at Eljen Technology.
-We are also advancing a comprehensive simulation package for light yield and propagation in WLS fibers, a similar approach having been previously validated for Kuraray Y-11 fibers~\cite{Pahlka2019}, and will report on the modeling results in future publications.
+Future work includes extending these measurements to additional fiber variants that are currently in development at Eljen Technology, as well as to fibers with different cross-sections.
+We are also advancing a comprehensive ray-tracing simulation of light output and propagation in WLS and Sci-WLS fibers, in which optical photons are tracked as rays using a photon-transport Monte Carlo approach previously validated for Kuraray Y-11 fibers~\cite{Pahlka2019}.
+This simulation forms part of a broader modeling program that builds on and extends the measurements reported in this work, and we plan to describe the simulation framework and results in a separate publication.

 \acknowledgments{ We thank Prof.~S.~Schönert, Dr.~P.~Krause, and the group at the Technical University of Munich for providing BCF-91A fiber samples and for insightful discussions.
 This work was supported in part by the University of Texas at Austin and the U.S. National Science Foundation under grant PHY-2312278. }